 Along I-90, Stop for Wildlife, Grand Coulee Dam and More

-Our auto tour begins at Interstate 90’s exit at Vantage, which serves as a gateway to our first stop: Ginkgo Petrified Forest State Park (Discover Pass required), famous for hosting some of the most diverse samples of petrified ginkgo trees in North America.
+Our auto tour to Moses Lake begins at Interstate 90’s exit at Vantage, which serves as a gateway to our first stop: Ginkgo Petrified Forest State Park (Discover Pass required), famous for hosting some of the most diverse samples of petrified ginkgo trees in North America.

 Heading east out of Vantage, let’s return to I-90 and cross the Columbia.